you are being redirected

 czech republic

-Direct shareholders of an LLC are registered in the Czech Commercial Register (obchodní rejstřík) with their name and street address and their participation in the company.
+Direct shareholders of an LLC are registered in the Czech Commercial Register (obchodní rejstřík) with their name and address and their participation in the company.
 Except for the articles of association and the capital increase documentation, no transaction documentation should become publicly available.

 poland

-Direct shareholders having more than 10 % in the share capital of an LLC are registered with the Polish Commercial Register (Krajowy Rejestr Sądowy) with their name and their participation in the company.
-Except for the articles of association and the capital increase documentation, no transaction documentation should become publicly available.
+Direct shareholders having more than 10 % in the share capital of an LLC are disclosed in an online excerpt from the Polish Commercial Register (Krajowy Rejestr Sądowy) with their name and indication of their participation in the company.
+The full list of shareholders is also available to everyone at the registered office of an applicable court (applies to changes notified before 1 July 2021) or online (applies to changes notified from 1 July 2021).

 romania